 "Renewable energy is energy generated from natural resources—such as sunlight, wind, rain, tides and geothermal heat. ...
 Renewable energy is energy that is generated from natural processes that are continuously replenished."

-URECC believes renewable energy sources will play a big part in powering our homes, utilities, and even our vehicles in the future.
+URECC believes renewable energy sources will play a big part in powering our homes, utilities, and our vehicles in the near future.

 Solar energy is radiant light and heat from the Sun that is harnessed using a range of ever-evolving technologies such as solar heating, photovoltaics, solar thermal energy, and solar architecture.

 If you are considering solar installation for your home, take caution not to fall prey to illegitimate companies.
 We recommend using local companies and checking their customer reviews in places such as Yelp and the Better Business Bureau.

 If a member is producing solar power, then they are considered to be a Distributed Generation Facility.
 There are rules and regulations regarding the generation of power (including solar) that are covered in detail in the Distributed Generation Procedures & Guidelines Manual for Members handbook.
 At the end of the handbook, there is an application that must be submitted for approval before beginning any project.
 Once the application is approved, a contract will be signed and installation can begin.
 Once the installation process is complete, Upshur Rural MUST be notified in order for us to inspect the connection before accessing our system.

 A portion of the renewable energy already being